captionpoint/captionpoint-plays/AFTER-THE-BLAST.md

 ## ANNA:
 Yes!
 ---
-We went over a river
----
-and followed it to a lake.
+We followed a river to a lake.
 ---
 ## CARRIE:
 How did it look?